hartolit/morbid-monarchy/doc/architecture.md

-# architecture.md

-## The Architecture of the Synthesis: Operational Directives

-**PURPOSE:** To establish the absolute physical and epistemological boundaries of the system.
-This is not merely a styling guide; it is the thermodynamic baseline for the codebase.
-We do not tolerate monoliths or structural ambiguity, as they represent unmanaged entropy and systemic collapse.
+# Architectural Manifest: Modular Systems and Low-Abstraction Design

+**PURPOSE:** To establish the structural and physical constraints of the Rust workspace.
+This document dictates directory structure, memory invariants, execution boundaries, and production hygiene.
+Monolithic design is fundamentally rejected in favor of strict modular isolation to ensure predictable execution, high performance, and maintainable domain boundaries.

-**1. WORKSPACE ONTOLOGY (THE CARGO BLUEPRINT)**
+## 1. WORKSPACE STRUCTURE (THE MODULAR BLUEPRINT)
-The project operates strictly as a modular **Rust Cargo Workspace**.
-Monolithic design is fundamentally rejected as a failure of conceptual isolation.
-The `crates/` directory is partitioned by absolute domain laws:
+The project operates as a strictly partitioned Rust Cargo Workspace.
+Directories are separated by explicit domain responsibilities.
+Monolithic coupling is forbidden.

-* **`crates/*-engine` (The Core Truth):** This is the unyielding center.
-It holds the pure domain logic, state transitions, data modeling, and reusable algorithms.
-Absolutely zero application bootstrap, environment-specific I/O, or side-effects are permitted here.
-It is deterministic and isolated.
+* **`crates/*-lib` (Domain Modules):** Distinct, self-contained mathematical or logical domains (e.g., `crates/spatial-lib`, `crates/cellular-automata`, `crates/input-lib`).
+These modules must be entirely agnostic of the wider system.
+They contain pure logic, state transitions, and algorithms.
+Zero environment-specific I/O or side-effects are permitted here.
+* **`crates/*-engine` (Core Orchestration):** The unyielding center that integrates the domain modules (`*-lib`) into a unified state machine.
+It orchestrates the flow of data between cellular, spatial, and physics domains but still remains completely isolated from system I/O, file paths, and network protocols.
-* **`crates/*-app` (The Thin Boundary):** These are the execution vectors (e.g., `-client`, `-cli`, `-server`).
-They are structurally thin consumers of the engine.
-They own the messy reality of startup, config loading, logging orchestration, and boundary I/O. They bridge the core truth to the hostile external environment.
+* **`crates/*-app` (Execution Vectors):** The operational binaries (e.g., `-client`, `-cli`, `-server`).
+These crates are structurally thin consumers of the engine.
+They own the messy reality of startup routines, configuration loading, logging orchestration, and boundary I/O. They bridge the core truth to the external environment.
-* **`crates/*-shared` / `crates/*-protocol` (The Wire Lexicon):** Instantiated strictly when multiple crates require shared vocabulary.
+* **`crates/*-shared` / `crates/*-protocol`:** Instantiated strictly when multiple crates require shared vocabulary or data structures.
 Zero business logic is allowed to migrate here.
-* **`crates/*--*` (The Utility Periphery):** Shared functionality and libraries that exist outside the engine/app binary structure.

-**2. THE EPISTEMOLOGY OF STATE AND CONFIGURATION**
+## 2. THE PHYSICS OF RUST (MEMORY AND HARDWARE MECHANICS)
+* **Cache Line Alignment & Data Locality:** Structures processing high-frequency data (such as grids in `cellular-automata` or spatial partitioning trees in `spatial-lib`) must account for CPU cache line mechanics (64-byte blocks).
+Memory allocation must prioritize contiguous block arrangements (e.g., utilizing flat `Vec` or Struct-of-Arrays (SoA) patterns) to prevent pointer indirection, heap fragmentation, and L1/L2 cache evictions.
+* **Zero-Copy Data Flow:** High-frequency data transfers between modules must execute via borrowing (`&[T]`, `&mut [T]`) or smart pointer handoffs.
+Passing large data structures by value in execution loops is forbidden.
+* **Borrowing vs. Cloning:** Utilize idiomatic error handling and data flow.
+Cloning data solely to bypass the borrow checker is strictly forbidden.
+Data flow must be explicitly designed around clear ownership constraints.

+## 3. SYSTEM STATE AND CONFIGURATION
 * **Strict Domain Consolidation:** Logic must reside exclusively in its designated crate.
-Leaking runtime I/O into the `core` is a catastrophic architectural breach.
+Leaking runtime I/O, file reading, or network requests into the `*-engine` or `*-lib` crates is a severe architectural breach.
-* **Platform-Aware Configuration:** Hardcoded values (magic numbers) are a manifestation of systemic delusion.
-They do not exist.
-Native targets must load tunable parameters from typed `TOML`-backed configuration.
-Compile-time defaults must be centralized in Rust types via `Default` or dedicated configuration modules.
+* **Platform-Aware Configuration:** Hardcoded configuration values (magic numbers) are forbidden.
+Native targets must load tunable parameters from typed configuration (e.g., TOML).
+Compile-time defaults must be centralized in Rust types via the `Default` trait or dedicated configuration modules.

-**3. THE PHYSICS OF RUST (IDIOMATIC ENFORCEMENT)**
-* **Memory and Flow:** Utilize idiomatic error handling (`Result`/`?`) at all boundaries.
-Prefer ownership, borrowing, and clear data flow over index-heavy control flow or mindless cloning.
-Cloning to escape the borrow checker is intellectual cowardice.
-* **Trait Boundaries:** Use traits exclusively to create real abstractions, extension points, or necessary test seams.
-Do not build phantom architectures for futures that do not exist.
+## 4. PRODUCTION HYGIENE AND LINGUISTIC INTEGRITY
+* **Absolute Completeness:** There is no "prototype phase" allowed in committed code.
+Faking execution using dummy data (e.g., initializing an array of zeros to bypass actual computation) or simulated state is strictly banned.
+Every code block, algorithm, and module output must be mathematically and logically complete, compile-ready, and production-grade.
+* **Ruthless Deletion:** Dead code, unused flags, TODOs, and commented-out placeholder logic must be eradicated.
+Rely on deterministic static analysis (`clippy`, `rustc` warnings).
+If a function or module is unused, delete it.
-* **The Invariant Law:** Avoid `unwrap`/`expect` outside of testing environments unless enforcing an impossible invariant that has been mathematically or structurally guaranteed prior to execution.
+* **Rigorous Error Handling:** Use idiomatic error handling (`Result`/`?`) at all boundaries.
+Avoid `unwrap` and `expect` outside of testing environments unless enforcing an impossible invariant that has been mathematically or structurally guaranteed prior to execution.

-**4. THE ENTROPY PURGE**
-* **Ruthless Deletion:** Dead code is cognitive drag.
-Rely on deterministic static analysis.
-If a function, struct, or module is unused, it must be eradicated.
-Commented-out code, empty files, and swallowed errors are technical rot and will not be tolerated.
-* **Semantic Cohesion:** Organize the architecture by meaning, not dogmatic file-size metrics.
-Split modules when responsibilities diverge; consolidate when a domain represents a single, cohesive truth.
-Avoid the boilerplate of over-fragmentation.
-* **Linguistic Integrity:** Variables must possess descriptive, undeniable meaning.
+* **Documentation Constraints:** Comments inside source code (`.rs` files) must be standard, highly rigorous engineering explanations of *how* and *why* an algorithm or memory layout operates.
+No philosophical, aesthetic, or conversational language is permitted inside the codebase.
+Variables must possess descriptive, undeniable meaning.
 Do not compress variable names into cryptic abbreviations.
-Comments exist solely to explain the *why* of an architectural anomaly, never as a historical ledger.